 How To Attract Painted Buntings To Your Yard

-- Feed them.
-If your neighbor becomes jealous and starts to compete for your painted buntings, try adding a bird bath.
+Feed them (as described above).
+If your neighbor becomes jealous and starts to compete for your painted buntings, try adding a birdbath.
 I’ve been told this could give you the edge you need.

 If you live in South Florida you now have about two months to get your yard ready for these winter residents.
 You’d better get busy.